torognes/swarm/README.md

 The purpose of **swarm** is to provide a novel clustering algorithm to handle large sets of amplicons.
 Traditional clustering algorithms results are strongly input-order dependent, and rely on an arbitrary **global** clustering threshold. **swarm** results are resilient to input-order changes and rely on a small **local** linking threshold *d*, the maximum number of differences between two amplicons. **swarm** forms stable high-resolution clusters, with a high yield of biological information.

-## Warning ##

-**swarm** only runs on CPUs with SSE4.1 instructions.
-These instructions were introduced by Intel in November 2007 for servers and January 2008 for desktop and portable CPUs.
-It has been supported by AMD CPUs since October 2011. **swarm** should be able to run on any Intel or AMD CPU released since.

 ## Quick start ##

 **swarm** most simple usage is (with default parameters, see user manual for details):